Ovary: Structure

-The ovaries are considered the female gonads.
 Each ovary is whitish in color and located alongside the lateral wall of the uterus in a region called the ovarian fossa.
 The ovarian fossa is the region that is bounded by the external iliac artery and in front of the ureter and the internal iliac artery.
 This area is about 4 cm x 3 cm x 2 cm in size.

 The ovaries are surrounded by a capsule, and have an outer cortex and an inner medulla.
 The capsule is of dense connective tissue and is known as the tunica albuginea.

 Usually, ovulation occurs in one of the two ovaries releasing an egg each menstrual cycle.

 The side of the ovary closest to the fallopian tube is connected to it by infundibulopelvic ligament, and the other side points downwards attached to the uterus via the ovarian ligament.

 Other structures and tissues of the ovaries include the hilum.

 Ligaments

 The ovaries lie within the peritoneal cavity, on either side of the uterus, to which they are attached via a fibrous cord called the ovarian ligament.
-The ovaries are uncovered in the peritoneal cavity but are tethered to the body wall via the suspensory ligament of the ovary which is a posterior extension of the broad ligament of the uterus.
+The ovaries are uncovered in the peritoneal cavity but are tethered to the body wall via the suspensory ligament of the ovary, which is a posterior extension of the broad ligament of the uterus.
 The part of the broad ligament of the uterus that covers the ovary is known as the mesovarium.

 The ovarian pedicle is made up part of the fallopian tube, mesovarium, ovarian ligament, and ovarian blood vessels.